- Why do employers ask "What do you like least about your job?"

 Why do employers ask “What do you like least about your job?”

 It also serves to identify potential red flags.
-If your answer focuses too heavily on negative experiences, especially about your coworkers or your boss, it may signal to the interviewer that you lack professionalism or struggle with workplace relationships.
+If your answer focuses too heavily on negative experiences, especially about your coworkers or your boss, it signals to the interviewer that you lack professionalism or struggle with workplace relationships.

 How to respond to “What do you dislike about your job?”